 The primal appeal of pseudo-sciences like astrology is understandable.
 Life is full of dangers and misfortune that plague us at random.
-Astrology gives us hope that there is a cosmic reason, a connection with the Sun, Moon, and stars, which gives order to the apparent chaos we encounter.
+Astrology gives us hope that there is a cosmic reason, a connection with the Sun, Moon, and stars that gives order to the apparent chaos we encounter.
+These emotional needs are all the more necessary when the Heavens behave in ways that aren't normal, as in an eclipse.

 Yet the science of astronomy reveals a far more direct way in which the heavens guide our lives on a daily basis.

-The Sun gives us light, heat and food: those organisms that don't feed directly on sunlight, feed on other organisms that do.
+The Sun gives us light, heat, and food.
+Those organisms that don't feed directly on sunlight, feed on other organisms that do.
 Our everyday concepts of position, direction, and time intimately depend upon astronomy.
 What is a "day" but the rotation of our planet?
 A "year" measures its orbital motion about the Sun.
 Even the orbit of the Moon is marked in the period of time we call a "month."
 Imagine every task, chore, rite, or celebration that happens on an annual basis and you will find a need for some astronomer in our past.
 Could civilization have arisen without astronomy?
-Might we all be the descendents of astronomers?
-Is there any evidence for where astronomy began?
+Might we all be the metaphorical descendents of astronomers?

+Who were the first astronomers?
 Let's imagine a family tree of our distant ancestors.
 Four million years ago, our small Australopithecus ancestor first stood erect out on the African savanna.
 As the American astronomer Neil deGrasse Tyson has said, "Once we were standing upright, our eyes were no longer fixated on the ground."
 Out, away from the cover of trees, the night sky was more vivid than almost any sky current humans can see.
 We are not the only beings on this planet who have noticed the stars and Milky Way.
 Sea turtles, birds, and dung beetles all make use of the stars and Milky Way for navigating.
-We wouldn't call them astronomers.
+But we wouldn't call them astronomers.
 Use alone isn't science.

 By 2.5 million years ago, our Homo habilis ancestors were following animal herds in their annual migrations.
 Evidence exists for seasonal camps during their travels.
 Did they plan them by noting the passing of the seasons with the changing Sun and stars in the sky, or did they merely set up new camps as they kept close to the animals upon which they depended?

-Lions follow herds, but they aren't scientists.
+Lions, like our Homo habilis ancestors, follow herds, but they aren't scientists.
+So perhaps astronomy didn't begin here either.

-A million years later our Homo erectus forebears mastered fire which for the first time, extended the day's work into darkness.
-Perhaps the first constellations were made during those nights?
+A million years later our Homo erectus forebears mastered fire, which for the first time extended the day's work into darkness.
+Perhaps the first constellations were imagined during those nights?
 If so, we have no record of them.